gabeklein/webpack-intermediate-entry/README.md

 <br />
 <br />

 A webpack plugin allowing you to specify a "middleware" file which takes the place of your entries.
 With it you can programatically bundle any number of entry modules, all of which should share a common bootstraping logic.
 For each entry file, the common module will be loaded instead.
-Within that common module, importing `__webpack_entry__` will resolve to the original entry file respective to each _instance_ of common.
+Within that common module, importing `__webpack_entry__` will resolve to the original entry file respective to each _instance_ of the common, inserted module.

 <br />
 <br />